 - Money Back Guarantee: These programs protect recipients’ investment.
 If the guarantee they agreed to is not met, the recipient receives their money back.
 These are among the strongest guarantees and are also the most expensive.

 No matter how you choose to build your family, make sure to weigh the pros and cons of using donor eggs.
 Using donor eggs is one of the most advanced and effective forms of infertility treatment for women who have issues using their own eggs to conceive.
 Atlantic Shared Beginnings understands the donor egg process and is privileged to help people create and grow their families, affordably and with a guarantee.
-To get answers to more questions around using a donor egg or donor embryo, please schedule a free consultation with our director Natalie King.
+To get answers to more questions around using a donor egg or donor embryo, please schedule a free consultation with our director, Stephanie Bartlett.